 This project brief focused on simplifying a disjointed and all but unusable garden, creating a bright, open space for the kids, a large family-sized swimming pool area, and outdoor dining space that flows seamlessly off the house.

-The existing site was disjointed and unusable, due to excessive level changes and unsafe retaining walls.
-The goal was to simplify the garden, achieving a usable open space for the kids, a large family-sized swimming pool and outdoor dining space off the house.
-The sandy soils of Sydney’s Eastern Suburbs, limited access to the rear and dramatic level changes between neighbouring properties made the construction of this pool and garden an exciting challenge.
+Working on a site with excessive level changes and unsafe retaining walls meant the project was never going to be straight forward.
+Add into the mix the sandy soils of Sydney’s Eastern suburbs, limited access to the rear, and dramatic level changes between neighbouring properties and the construction of this pool and garden proved to be quite the exciting challenge.